 Rum is one of the biggest products and exports of Jamaica, so rum is used in everything from cakes to cures for the common cold.
 There are plenty of different cocktails and mixed drinks that use rum, but the most enduring rum drink is the classic Jamaican rum punch.

 At almost any party in Jamaica, you are certain to come across a pitcher of rum punch.
 This cool, refreshing drink has a pleasantly sweet and sour flavor that makes it an island classic.
+Jamaican Rum Punch is so much a part of the Jamaican tradition that during the 50th Independence Anniversary Celebration a special Punch was originated.
 Keep reading to learn more about the history and composition of rum punch!

 The Fascinating History of Jamaican Rum Punch